wp-plugins/media-library-assistant/readme.txt

 * New: For mapping rules and `[mla_gallery]`, **"timestamp", "date" and "fraction" format options** can be used to format IPTC/EXIF metadata values, custom fields and other Data Sources.
 * New: For `[mla_gallery]`, `parent_name` (slug) and `parent_permalink` have been added to the Attachment-specific substitution parameters for the markup template Item part.
 * New: For `[mla_gallery]`, the `mla_terms_taxonomies` parameter can be used for "Keyword(s) Search" to control which taxonomies are included if `mla_search_fields` includes "terms".
+* New: For **IPTC/EXIF and Custom Field mapping**, you can cancel and then resume mapping activity.
+You can also specify a starting offset for the resumes activity, allowing you to skip over previously-processed items or to re-process items.
+* New: For **IPTC/EXIF and Custom Field mapping**, `[+iptc:ALL_IPTC+]` is now a synonym for `[+exif:ALL_IPTC+]`.
+* Fix: For `[mla_gallery]`, the **Google File Viewer (mla_viewer) has been replaced**.
+Recent changes by Google, beyond MLA control, have removed support for the original feature.
+The interim fix allows you to substitute an appropriate icon for non-image file types.
+See the Documentation tab for more information.
 * Fix: For **IPTC/EXIF and Custom Field mapping**, custom field names with mixed case, spaces and punctuation characters are now properly handled.
 Custom field names with HTML reserved characters such as quotes and angle brackerts are properly escaped for display purposes.
 * Fix: For the Media/Assistant submenu table, column headers containing HTML reserved characters are now properly escaped for display purposes.
 * Fix: For the Media/Assistant submenu table, unnecessary processing and database access are avoided when all four "where-used" reporting options are disabled.